alexmreis/rgoth/README.md

 ### Contributing

-Please keep in mind the strict definition of Goth found in the subreddit's FAQ.
+Please keep in mind that only bands in Goth genres will be considered.
+See the sub's FAQ for a more extended explanation of what is acceptable.